 This Infographic nails the botnet lifecycle and economics just right… not too technical, not too simple.
 Click on it to see the larger image.

 Fear that your computer may be a part of a Botnet?
 Have a look at these Botnet Removal Tools.
 This Global Botnet Visualizer keeps you up-to-date on Bot activity.
-These Botnet Trackers will help you keep a track on Bot activity globally.
+These Botnet Trackers will help you keep track of the Bot activity globally.